L-Havi/proxy/README.md

 4. The option to decrypt responses from the target using an encryption key provided as a hexadecimal string.
 5. The ability to cache decrypted responses in memory using the groupcache package.
 The cache size and eviction policy can be customized.

+The proxy server will cache decrypted responses in memory using the groupcache package.
+The cache size and eviction policy can be customized by modifying the lruCache variable at the beginning of the main function.

 ## Instructions

 ###### Building